kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-11-hash-tables.md

 ### Robin Hood Hashing

-Robin hood hashing is a variation of linear probe hashing that aims to reduce the maximum distance of each key from its optimal position (i.e., the original slot it was hashed to) in the hash table.
-This strategy steals slots from "rich" keys and gives them to "poor" keys.
+Robin Hood hashing aims to resolve the primary problem of linear probe hashing, which is the clustering of entries and the long search chains that may form.
+In Robin Hood hashing, the length of the search chain is proportional to the "distance" of the key from its optimal slot.
+The strategy of Robin Hood hashing is to reduce the maximum distance of each key by "stealing" slots from keys that are closer to their optimal slots and giving those slots to keys that are farther away.
+This helps to distribute keys evenly in the hash table and reduces the likelihood of long search chains.

-Each entry also records the "distance" (i.e., the number of positions) they are from their optimal position.
-Then, on each insert, if the key being inserted is farther away from its optimal position at the current slot than the current entry's distance, the key takes the slot of the old entry and continues trying to insert the old entry farther down the table.
+On each insert, the system checks the "distance" of the current entry from its optimal slot and compares it with the distance of the key being inserted.
+If the key being inserted has a larger distance, it takes the slot and the current entry is inserted at the next slot.

+Robin Hood hashing is known for its better performance compared to linear probe hashing in terms of average search time and the distribution of keys.
+However, it requires more memory as each entry must store its "distance" from its optimal slot, and it also has a higher insertion cost.

 ![robin_hood_hashing](https://user-images.githubusercontent.com/73024925/211795372-5e54c4da-6030-41cc-8c41-266a82c8f376.png)
 ![robin_hood_hashing2](https://user-images.githubusercontent.com/73024925/211795375-c00477ab-1383-4c1b-a056-75be60862303.png)